 Young people are especially likely to get it, but doctors don’t know why.
 It most often starts when you're in your teens to late 20s.
 But it can also affect older people and, rarely, children.

 It's hard to know exactly how common psychosis is.
 Studies have shown that it affects from 15 to 100 out of every 100,000 people each year.

 Psychosis is a symptom of schizophrenia, a complicated mental illness that also has other symptoms.
 Psychosis can also be a symptom of other conditions, such as serious depression.

 Doctors used to use the term "neurosis" to describe what they now call anxiety disorders.
 Symptoms of these disorders may include obsessive thoughts, irrational fears, or compulsive behaviors.
 But unlike psychosis, they don't involve losing touch with reality.

 Symptoms of Psychosis

-Psychosis doesn’t suddenly start.
-It usually follows this pattern:
+Psychosis doesn’t start suddenly.
+It usually follows a pattern.

-- Warning signs before psychosis: It starts with gradual changes in the way you think about and understand the world.
-You or your family members may notice:
+It starts with gradual changes in the way you think about and understand the world.
+You or your friends or family members may notice: